swcarpentry/make-novice/reference.md

         $(COUNT_EXE) $< $@
 ~~~

-* Pattern rules use the Make wild-card `%`.
+* The Make wild-card, `%`, specifies a pattern.
+* If Make finds a dependency matching the pattern, then the pattern is
+  substituted into the target.
-* The wild-card can only be used in targets and dependencies.
+* The Make wild-card can only be used in targets and dependencies.
+* e.g. if Make found a file called `books/abyss.txt`, it would set the
+  target to be `abyss.dat`.

 Defining and using variables: